jayanti-prasad/MDSIM/gromacs-tutorials/Protein-Ligand-Complex/README.md

 ## What it is ?

--  This is a tutorial to dimulate a protein-ligand system using molecular dynamics with Gromacs.
+-  This is a tutorial to simulate a protein-ligand system using molecular dynamics with Gromacs.

 -  Reference to the original tutorial is given below.